This authentically Portuguese restaurant brings the heat this winter

 Celebrate South Africa’s formidable females with a jam-packed four-day fiesta

-In celebration of Women’s Day (9 August), the Women’s Humanity Arts Festival returns to the Artscape Theatre for its8th edition from Wednesday, 6 to Saturday, 9 August 2014.
+In celebration of Women’s Day (9 August), the Women’s Humanity Arts Festival returns to the Artscape Theatre for its 9th edition from Thursday, 6 to Sunday, 9 August 2015.

-The theme of this year’s event is ‘Humanity’, and the aim of the series of productions, concerts, workshops and exhibitions is to recognise and celebrate those women who proactively endeavour to better their own lives and the lives of other women.
+The aim of the series of productions, concerts, workshops and exhibitions is to recognise and celebrate those women who proactively endeavour to achieve an equal society where women are acknowledged and treated with respect.

-This year the Women’s Humanity Arts Festival offers an exciting line-up, offering attendees world-class theatre and dance performances by noteworthy South African artists, book launches, musical extravaganzas and so much more.
+This year, the Women’s Humanity Arts Festival offers an exciting line-up, providing attendees with world-class theatre and dance performances by noteworthy South African artists, along with book launches, musical extravaganzas and so much more.

 For more information regarding the events and their prices and times go to Artscape.co.za.